jtontiwith/noobz/README.md

 ### For non-technical founders

 To this day I see non-technical founders spend a bunch of money overbuilding an app only to have it fall totally flat.
-The truth is that founder rarely nail it on the first iteration.
+The truth is that founders (even experienced founders) rarely nail it on the first iteration.
 Non-technical founders need to be able to play with ideas, prototype, and learn.
 What they don't need is a professional software developer to help them do that.
 Why?
 Because you don't need an F1 mechanic to help you change a tire. n00bz is a platform to help non-technical founders design requirements for and build cheap prototypes of their app ideas.
-They can use it to prove (or more likey disprove) their underline hypotheses about their app ideas.
+They can use it to prove (or more likey disprove) their underline hypotheses about their apps.

 ### For new developers